 Leg (And Knee) Warmers

 If you want to look like the pros, with black-clad legs beneath brightly-coloured pro team shorts, then wearing knee/leg warmers are the way to achieve it.

 Essentially, cycling leg warmers are lycra tubes, shaped to a greater or lesser degree (often based on how much you paid) to fit closely around your legs.

 Whether said tube is a knee warmer or a leg warmer is a question of scale – if it goes to just below your knee, it’s a knee warmer; to the tops of your socks (and below) it’s a leg warmer.
 If it’s made of pink wool and just warms your shin, you might have gone to a 1980s dance shop rather than your local bike shop.

-The accepted wisdom appears to be that your cycling short legs should overlap the tops of the leg warmers in order to provide continuous clothing coverage.
+The accepted wisdom appears to be that the legs of your cycling shorts should overlap the tops of the leg warmers in order to provide continuous clothing coverage.